5 Things Becoming More Expensive for Retirees in Trump’s Economy

 Millions of Readers

-“We need to keep an eye on how President Trump handles the repealing of the Inflation Reduction Act and the premium subsidies from the Affordable Care Act that will expire in 2025,” DeLuca cautioned.
-The potential loss of these programs could mean higher insulin and prescription drug costs for older adults.
+The loss of programs like the premium subsidies from the Affordable Care Act and the potential repealing of the Inflation Reduction Act could mean higher insulin and prescription drug costs for older adults.

-DeLuca pointed to significant trade changes ahead: “10% additional tax would be placed in China and a 25% would be placed on Mexico and Canada.”
+DeLuca pointed to significant trade changes.
+Trump recently announced that finished products made with imported steel, aluminum and copper will be hit with a 25% tariff.
 While aimed at spurring domestic growth, these tariffs could make everyday items pricier.

-Construction and home maintenance costs could increase too.
-DeLuca warned about potential labor force — such as the deporting of immigrants — could affect the housing sector, which would most likely drive up repair and renovation expenses.
+Construction and home maintenance costs could increase, too.
+DeLuca warned that potential labor force — such as the deporting of immigrants — could affect the housing sector, which would most likely drive up repair and renovation expenses.

 “Retirees who fall into this window need to be on the lookout for an increased cost to their healthcare,” DeLuca emphasized.
 Those between 100% and 400% of the poverty line could see their insurance premiums rise as ACA subsidies expire.